Srikaavyaathamizh/ad-C-ep12/README.md

 # EXP NO:6C C PROGRAM TO DISPLAY QUEUE ELEMENTS USING LINKED LIST.
 Aim: To write a C program to display queue elements using linked list.
 Algorithm:

-    Check if Queue is Empty
+1.<br>Check if Queue is Empty
-    Display Queue Elements
+2.Display Queue Elements
-    Print the data of the current node pointed to by front Update front to point to the next node.
+3.Print the data of the current node pointed to by front 4.Update front to point to the next node.
-    End the display function.
+5.End the display function.

 ## Program: